reginmarte/relevance-takehome/README.md

 Only allow them to select vector fields that have a length of `512` (see schema).
 This is because vectors can only be searched against vectors of the same length, and our `encode_text` endpoint returns a `512` number long vector.

+Finally, you will need to display the results.
+There is not a huge emphasis on displaying the results in a pretty way - although how you choose to display the results is still interesting.
+The challenge here is that every collection will have different looking results.

+I recommend displaying in particular the fields that they have elected to search for each result.
+I also recommend not displaying the vector fields in results, as these are long and unwieldy - providing little visual value.

 #### Any questions?

 If you have any questions, or need help, please reach out to me: daniel.palmer@vctr.ai